-Such a huge city has plenty of accommodation options, so that won’t be a problem but you should book in advance so you can choose where to stay in Bangkok.
+Such a huge city has plenty of accommodation options, so that won’t be a problem, but you should book in advance so you can choose where to stay in Bangkok.

 Try the Sky-train (BTS)

 The sky-train is an attraction in itself.
-It’s sleek, modern and fast to get around.
+It’s sleek, modern, and fast to get around.
 It isn’t cheap, but it won’t break your wallet.
-The sky-train passed close to our guesthouse so we used it a lot.
-Unfortunately, it doesn’t go to the old center, Wat Pho, Khao San Soi… Also, be aware (or enjoy) of the crazy rush hour.
+The sky train passed close to our guesthouse, so we used it a lot.
+Unfortunately, it doesn’t go to the old center, Wat Pho, Khao San Soi… Also, be aware of (or enjoy) the crazy rush hour.

 Take the boat in the Chao Phraya river

-Again, like the Sky-train, the rush hour can be crazy, but that’s also a way of experience Bangkok.
+Again, like the Sky train, the rush hour can be crazy, but that’s also a way of experiencing Bangkok.
 If you don’t want it, you can always take the touristic boats or hire a private longtail boat to cruise the river.
-Either way, this is a must do in Bangkok.
+Either way, this is a must-do in Bangkok.
 It’s where the traditional, old images of Bangkok will come to your mind…

 Go to Chinatown

-The most interesting part was the gold… So many gold stores… We can’t believe there is a market for so many gold, even in Bangkok.
+The most interesting part was all the gold… So many gold stores… We can’t believe there is a market for so much gold, even in Bangkok.
 However, apparently, there is!
-When we were there it was Chinese new year, so it was even busier than usual.
+It was Chinese new year when we were there, so it was even busier than usual.